chrispobrien/project-1/README.md

     * index.html is a landing page introducing the site with a nav bar
     * contacts.html is an "about us" page listing team members
     * search.html is the main search engine, it includes a form soliciting date and bestseller list, and shows books on that list for that date
-    * book.html takes as a parameter the isbn13 number of a book, and displays more detailed information, as well as reviews, if any, and buy links and one borrow link for the New York Public Library
+    * book.html takes as a parameter the isbn13 number of a book, and displays more detailed information, as well as reviews, if any, and buy links from the New York Times, and one borrow link for the New York Public Library

 ## Installation